 Proximity of Austrian Skiing

-Austria is home to many of the top ski resorts in the world, Kitzbühel, Innsbruck, Mayrhofen- Zillertal, Solden, SkiWelt, St Anton, Lech-Zurs, the list goes on and on.
+Austria is home to many of the top ski resorts in the world, Kitzbühel, The Arlberg’s St Anton, Stuben, Lech, Zurs, Ischgl, Innsbruck, Mayrhofen- Zillertal, Solden, SkiWelt… the list goes on .
 There are over 400 ski areas in a country about the size of Maine, over 80 just in the Tyrol.
 You can easily tour several ski resorts in one visit, since one is often 20 minutes from the next if not interconnected.

 Amazing Lifts in Austria

 Austria is a playground for lift designers, home of Doppelmayr.
 No expense appears spared and no peak is unreachable – the engineering is jaw-dropping.
-We rode in the ultimate $50 million gondola at Mayrhofen in Zillertal, with spectacular floor to ceiling windows, Wi-Fi and heated seats for 24 , which swiftly and scenically delivered us up 3,700 vertical feet in 8-minutes (no time to check my Facebook on the free Wi-Fi as I was drooling at the view).
-Kitzbühel’ s new eight-passenger bubble-covered chair is a racy lap of luxury between long gorgeous runs, black leather designer seats have embroidered red stitching and heat – of course..
+We rode in the ultimate $50 million gondola at Mayrhofen in Zillertal, with spectacular floor to ceiling windows, Wi-Fi and heated seats for 24 , which swiftly and scenically delivered us up 3,700 vertical feet in 8-minutes (no time to check my Facebook on the free Wi-Fi- distracted by the view).
+The Arlberg’s impressive Flexen and Triptkopf seamlessly connect Stuben to Lech Zurs.
+Ischgl’s numerous eight-passenger bubble-covered chairs are the lap of luxury between long gorgeous runs, black leather designer seats embroidered with heat – of course.

 Lunches in the Alps are awesome, Austria is no exception

 The skiing in Austria seems endless, hundreds of miles of prepared pistes (translation: groomed trails) plus limitless off-piste bowls and snowy valleys, but you are never very far from a charming mountainside chalet.
-Kitzbühel has 77 huts (yes – 77!) serving authentic Tyrolean recipes.
+Kitzbühel has 77 huts serving authentic Tyrolean recipes.
 The most famous Rubezahl Alm dates back to 1778 as evidenced in the low wooden doors.
+The Arlberg has modest old chalets to chic alpine lodges in St Anton, Stuben and Oberlech.
 Look for the flag flying at centuries old high alpine farm houses indicating they are open for lunch, or a schnapps, served by the very farm families who graze their cows here in summer.
-Feast on traditional dishes of Weiner Schnitzel, Goulash soup and dumplings, outside on a scenic wooden sun terrace or inside by a cozy fire.
-Don’t be surprised if the proprietor shares a shot of homespun schnapps with you at the end of the meal – claiming it’s a “necessary digestive” to aid your skiing.
-Who’s going to argue that generations’ old drinking game.
+Feast on traditional Weiner Schnitzel, Goulash soup and dumplings, outside on a scenic wooden sun terrace or inside by a cozy fire.
+Don’t be surprised if the proprietor brings a shot of homespun schnapps – claiming it’s a “necessary digestive” to aid your skiing.
+Who’s going to refuse this generations’ old drinking tradition?!

 Affordable Lift Tickets in Austria